 - Static pressure: 11.0″

-- Approx. shipping weight: 419 lbs.
+- Approx. Shipping weight: 419 lbs.

 Points to consider

-The horsepower rating is a fairly reliable guide to the performance of a dust collector (see the chart on p.
+The horsepower rating is a reasonably reliable guide to the performance of a dust collector (see the chart on p.
 85).
 Hookups, however, are everything.
 Too much flexible hose will rob even a big collector of power.
 PVC pipes, in short runs, work fine with a sufficiently powered collector, 11/2 hp or more.
 Metal duct, not unexpectedly, performs best.

 Three styles of dust collectors

 The most economical and biggest-selling dust collectors are the two-bag, single-stage models.
 Single-stage means the dust is sucked through the impeller (fan) and dumped into the lower bag, and the upper bag collects fine sawdust and lets the exhaust air back into the shop.

 Two-stage collectors are the next step up.
 The motor and impeller sit atop a barrel.
 Chips enter the barrel and are directed downward, although the swirling air inside may occasionally move smaller chips upward.
 A filter bag hangs off to one side and collects the finest dust.

 Two-stage cyclones are at the top of the evolutionary chain.
 The motor and impeller sit atop the cyclone’s cone-shaped canister, connected to a trash can below.
 Chips or other large debris enter the cyclone and swirl downward, avoiding the impeller.